Super Simple Instructions for Meditation Beginners

 Q: I would love if you could tell me if mantra meditation has the same results as just sitting and being In open awareness, because I’ve been doing both, but I want to do only one.
 What type of meditation is best?
 Many thanks!

-However, I would also encourage you to explore more widely over time and see if you can discover a different spiritual practice or form of meditation that is best for you.
-My friend suggests that someone should be able to tell if a particular spiritual practice or type of meditation is having a particulary powerful effect on them within a week or two.
-No one kind of meditation is best for everyone, and so you may need to explore a bit to find what form of meditation is best for you.
+So, I would also encourage you to explore more widely over time and see if you can discover a spiritual practice or form of meditation that is best for you.
+My friend suggests that someone should be able to tell if a particular spiritual practice or type of meditation is having a particularly powerful effect on them within a week or two.
+No one kind of meditating is best for everyone, and so you may need to explore a bit to find what form of practice is best for you.
+There is much to explore about how to meditate as a spiritual practice that can take you beyond the simple instructions above for meditation beginners

-And for anyone who wants to explore many different practices and types of meditation to possibly find the one that fits best for you, you can check out my wife, Gina Lake's, online course, which is an in depth exploration of spiritual practices and spiritual awakening that includes several different styles of meditation.
+For anyone who wants to explore many different practices and types of meditation to possibly find the one that fits best for you, you can check out my wife, Gina Lake's, online course, which is an in-depth exploration of spiritual practices and spiritual awakening that includes several different styles of meditation.
 (More info about this extensive online course, 'Awakening Now'.)